 Does Strength and Speed training improve pitching velocity?
-Most pitching coaches will say NO because either they have no experience with it or because they have no understand of the science behind it.
+Most pitching coaches will say NO because either they have no experience with it or because they have no understanding of the science behind it.
 The answer or should I say the secret is YES!

 All you have to do is read the science behind it and also look at the results.
 The most recent example is Tim Collins.
 He is the pitcher for the Kansas City royals.
 He used a strength and conditioning program to increase his velocity from 82mph to 97mph in about 3 years.
 Another advocate for Strength training is Josh Beckett.
 This is a pic of him during his off-season training program.
 Here is one of his quotes from the Men’s Fitness article here:”